punkam23/Angular2WithJava/README.md

 Operators are the horse-power behind observables, providing an elegant, declarative solution to complex asynchronous tasks.
 An example in our code, can be founded in login.service.ts, where we use Observable with params;

+Calling the observable service can be done in the component file, in this case we subscribe the service response,

+    constructor(private loginService : LoginService, public router : Router){}

+    ValidUser() : void {
+            console.log('calling : ValidateUser');
+            this.loginService.getValidUser(this.username, this.password)
+                .subscribe((data : JsonString) => {
+                // we receive a json object, we have to extract the string this.isValid = true;
+            });
+            //redirecting to other component
+            this.router.navigateByUrl('app-blog');
+        }

+An example of observable utilization in our code, can be founded in login.service.ts, where we use Observable with params;

     // return an observable and not a Promise getValidUser(user : string, password : string) : Observable<JsonString> {